Ph-ill/Anon-TV/README.md

   <img src="images/icon.png" alt="Anon TV Logo" width="20%"/>
 </p>

-An Android TV application for browsing imageboard media.
+A Google TV application for browsing imageboard media.

 Anon TV provides a seamless experience for viewing webm and image content from popular imageboards directly on your television.
 It's built with modern Android development practices, focusing on performance and user experience on TV devices.